DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

      understand any conversation topic that doesn't pertain to you.
    - Resource: Major
-   - Mechanic: If you make a check to understand a topic or observe another creature, you must justify why your character thinks it's about themselves, or draw 2 cards and select the lower value.
+   - Mechanic: If you make a check to understand a topic or observe another creature, you must justify why your character thinks it's about themselves, or draw with the Lower Hand.
    - Prerequisites: Skill: Intelligence and Intuition < +1
    - Tags:
 - Name: Cowardly Ally